hindu-comm/mail_stream_advaita-l/2014/07/Reference_to_Rudra_a/52__Sujal_Upadhyay_via_A.md

 >> on their neck a necklace prepared from Rudraksha beads shall not give up
 >> wearing them, even after becoming My followers.
 >>
->> ​47.
-All shall realize that Narayan and the Mahesh are one, for as
+>> 47. All shall realize that Narayan and the Mahesh are one, for as
 >> Brahman they have been described as one in the Vedas.
 >>
 >> OR
 >>
 >> *47. All shall know that Narayana and Mahesha are one, as they have been
->> both described as brahman by the vedas.​*
+>> both described as brahman by the vedas.*
 >>
 >> 59. Shastras proclaim these Bhaktas as Nirguna (i.e. completely free from
 >> mundane qualities like Satva, Rajas, and Tamas) since Lord Shri Krishna